-However, the police aren't allowed to target people willy-nilly.
-While they don't need probable cause to stop you, they must have reasonable suspicion of criminal activity.
-Also, they can't frisk you unless they reasonably believe that you may be armed and dangerous.
+While the officer doesn't need probable cause to stop you, they must have reasonable suspicion that criminal activity is underfoot.
+In addition, they can only frisk you if they reasonably believe you are armed and dangerous.

 Stop and Frisk Controversy

-Critics scored a major victory when a federal judge declared New York City's stop-and-frisk policy unconstitutional in 2013 based on statistical evidence suggesting that officers were disproportionately targeting people of color.
+Critics scored a major victory when a federal judge declared New York City's stop-and-frisk policy unconstitutional in 2013.
+The court based its decision on statistical evidence that suggests that officers disproportionately target people of color.

 Although a federal court of appeals blocked the judge's decision from taking effect, the Mayor of New York announced a plan to reform controversial police practices to ensure that police do not conduct Terry stops in a discriminatory manner.

 While civil rights activists have successfully challenged police department policies, stop and frisk remains lawful and widely used throughout the United States.
 However, officers must remain within constitutional boundaries and comply with local police guidelines.
 In cases where the court suspects discrimination, the judge will carefully scrutinize the officer's actions.

 What if the Police Officer Has an Arrest Warrant?